ALTIBASE/Documents/Manuals/Altibase_7.3/eng/External Procedures Manual.md

 The Agent Process is subordinate to the service session of Altibase Server.
 If external procedures are called in multiple sessions, a corresponding number of Agent Processes will be generated, and when the sessions are terminated, the associated Agent Processes will also be terminated.

-In the internal mode, external procedures are executed without an agent process by directly loading dynamic libraries within Altibase server.
+But in the internal mode of external procedures, no agent process is created.